brshallo/r4ds_solutions/docs/index.md

 * [Garrett Grolemund](https://twitter.com/StatGarrett) and [Hadley Wickham](https://twitter.com/hadleywickham) for writing an absolutely phenomenal book!
 * The various [tidyverse](https://www.tidyverse.org/) and [RStudio](https://www.rstudio.com/) developers for producing outstanding packages, products, as well as resources for learning
 * [R for Data Science Online Learning Community](https://www.rfordatasci.com/) and [#rstats](https://twitter.com/hashtag/rstats?src=hash&lang=en) communities for creating inspiring, safe places to post ideas, ask questions, and grow your R skills
-* Stephen Kimel, and my colleagues in the "data science" study group at NetApp
+* Stephen Kimel, who has co-organized a "data science" study group with me at NetApp.
+Stephen also provided feedback on many of my solutions and in other cases inspired me to change my solutions to mirror his approach.